KNOW BEFORE YOU GO

 Week of Departure

-Required: Verify you receive an email from UA International Travel indicating your travel has been approved/registration complete.
+Required: Verify that you have received an email from UA International Travel indicating your travel has been approved or that your registration is complete.

 Recommended:

-• Store on your phone and on your person the UA's security provider, Drum Cussac, 24/7 emergency number: +44 1202 937 401.
-When calling identify yourself as a University of Arizona faculty, staff, or student in need of assistance
+- Store on your phone and on your person the UA's security provider, Crisis 24, 24/7 emergency number: +44 1202 937 401.
+Or download their app onto your Android and iPhone and press the emergency button.
+When calling identify yourself as a University of Arizona faculty, staff, or student in need of assistance.

-• Pack medications in original containers and carried in carry-on luggage.
-Ensure you do your research for any medications considered a controlled-substance by the countries you will visit.
+- Pack medications in original containers and in carry-on luggage.
+Ensure you do your research for any medications considered a controlled-substance by the countries you will visit - start by checking the host country's consulate or embassy.

-• Enter emergency numbers into your cell phone and have a separate list of numbers, including numbers helpful if your wallet is stolen (credit cards, bank)
+- Enter emergency and other important numbers into your cell phone and have a separate list of these and other numbers, in case your phone and/or your wallet is stolen (credit cards, bank).